seancorfield/seancorfield.github.io/content/md/posts/2020/11/09/vscode-clover.md

 where I initially used ProtoREPL (which is no longer maintained) and then I switched to [Chlorine](https://atom.io/packages/chlorine) at the end of 2018.
-I've been very impressed with the work that Mauricio Szabo has done on Chlorine, add a way to [extend the functionality using ClojureScript](https://github.com/mauricioszabo/atom-chlorine/blob/master/docs/extending.md) so that you can add your own commands -- as I do in my [atom-chlorine-setup repo](https://github.com/seancorfield/atom-chlorine-setup)
+I've been very impressed with the work that Mauricio Szabo has done on Chlorine, adding a way to [extend the functionality using ClojureScript](https://github.com/mauricioszabo/atom-chlorine/blob/master/docs/extending.md) so that you can add your own commands -- as I do in my [atom-chlorine-setup repo](https://github.com/seancorfield/atom-chlorine-setup)